 I have been doing therapy work for 27 years, have been a Therapy Team since 2000 with Delta Society which is now Pet Partners, am a Licensed Evaluator since 2004 and a Pet Partner Instructor since 2007, the same year I founded Therapy Pets of Greater Cincinnati.
 I am also the group Speaker and to the Community.
 We started in 2004 with a handful of Therapy Teams and have grown to over 200 members since then.
 In addition, I started the Therapy Dog Program at Shriners Burn Hospital for Children in Cincinnati, and I am the head of the Ronald McDonald House Program.
 I am also certified with the American Red Cross disaster Relief Team in Cincinnati.
 My Pet Partners are an active therapy team currently visiting Oncology, Neurology, Pediatrics, and Burn units at all the local hospitals.
 For the last few years all 5 of my Therapy Pets and myself have been very active working with children with special needs.
 We go to local schools to help in the class rooms.
 Our goals are a smile, a word, a laugh, a deep breath, a hand reaching, a trust, a step forward, a sense of self-worth, a walk outside, a small change that makes a big difference.

-My name is Susan Steinhardt and my pet partner is Bailey, a 6 year old Golden Retriever.
+My name is Susan Steinhardt and my pet partner is Bailey, a 7 year old Golden Retriever.
 We have been members of TPGC since 2014.
-I am currently the TPGC Newsletter Editor and was a member of the By-Laws Committee.
 Bailey and I visit Our Lady of Visitation School weekly for a reading program.
-We currently have 9 children reading to us.
+We currently have 10 children reading to us.
 We also visit Kings High School special needs classes on Fridays on a rotating schedule as well as various special events (book fairs, health fairs, exam week stress relief, etc).
 Prior to belonging to TPGC, I was a member of Pets Helping People for several years, visiting Kenwood Terrace Nursing Home on a weekly basis with my 2 golden retrievers (now deceased) and I also visited Children’s Hospital (main campus) with one of my dogs.
-My professional background includes 24 years at P&G (most recently as Director of Business Intelligence Services) and 12 years as an Executive Coach working with individuals and corporations.
+My professional background includes 24 years at P&G (most recently as Director of Business Intelligence Services) and 14 years as an Executive Coach working with individuals and corporations.
 I see several opportunities for TPGC to strengthen engagement with our members and better connect with those organizations seeking Pet Partner visits.
-I would like to play a role in helping TPGC to grow and have an even bigger impact on the communities in which we live.

 I have been a member of TPGC since 2010: I have had 3 therapy dogs in the 7 years with TPGC.
 Kepler and Abby, whom I used to visit with at Shriners Hospital, and Luke, is my current pet partner, a 4 year old Golden Retriever.
 The moment I rescued him as a puppy, I knew that Luke would provide love and blessings to those we visit.
 Luke loves his job!
 Luke and I visit Kings High School on a weekly basis and go to other schools several times a month.
 Bethesda North Hospital, Book Fairs, Health Fairs, Stress Relief for Colleges and High Schools, Special Events, TPGC Testing and TPGC Workshops are all the places we go.
 Basically, we’ll go anywhere Glenna needs us to fill in.
 Luke and I enjoy not only our weekly visiting but also interacting with potential new pet partner teams.
 Luke is the “Neutral Dog” at testing when needed.
 Luke and I also participate in all of the Pet Partners Workshops.
 Luke is the testing demonstration dog!
 We love spreading our story to new teams.
 Not only does our work benefit those we visit but it continues to brighten our day as well.